How to prepare your coffee

 3. If it is too weak, increase amount of coffee.

-If you don't get the results you want, play around with the other variables.
+You'll be amazed how different a coffee can taste by changing grind size alone, but if you don't get the results you want, play around with the other variables.

 Back to blog